ilri/legume-choice-client/static/media/home-component-markdown.940b8131.md

 To get started exploring the tool, press the icon in the top-left hand corner of the screen.
 To understand more about the tool and how it works, please read this [documentation](https://docs.legumechoice.ilri.org).
 To learn how to conduct a legumeCHOICE focus group, please read the guide which can be downloaded at the bottom.

-### Disclaimer
+### Disclaimer and Acknowledgements

 Legume CHOICE is a prototype research tool developed as part of the BMZ funded Legume CHOICE project (2013 – 2017).
-It is still a work in progress and we welcome feedback and suggestions for improvement
+The tool has been further developed under the Legume SELECT project funded by the UK Biotechnology and Biological Sciences Research Council under the Global Challenges Research Fund.
+Development of the latest version of the tool was funded by the CGIAR Livestock CRP.
+It is still a work in progress and we welcome feedback and suggestions for improvement.